MisteFr/BedrockUpdateBot/README.md

   - New version/snapshot available on the MC Launcher
   - New video available on the TeamMojang YouTube channel

- For the moment you can't add this bot to your server because it doesnt support multi servers but this will soon be implemented.
+ You can now add this bot to your server by clicking on the following link: https://discordapp.com/oauth2/authorize?client_id=410839949802209280&scope=bot&permissions=36703296.